waterstone15/flame-lib/README.md

 Releases resources for a previously ignited Flame.

+*For most use cases, this is not necessary.
+However, if you regularly create and destroy connections to multiple Firestore projects, you may need to use `quench` to reduce memory pressure.*

 ```javascript
 await Flame.quench('main');
 ```

 ### Shape (aka Model)

+Shape defines a model.
+Flame supports computed fields by using a function.
+The function recieves all non-computed fields provided when `spark` is called.
+Computed fields are persisted in Firestore when saved

+Validators can be defined for eeach field as well (the field names must match).
+Validators are used by the `ok` and `error` methods.
+A validator function takes in a single argument, the value of the data field to validate.
+You cannot write validators for computed fields.

 ```javascript
 var Person = Flame.shape('Person', {
   data: {